History of Decoration Day (Memorial Day)

 So tender and caring

-A calming presence
+Is a most calming presence

-All one's woes upending
+All one's woes, it upending

 The cool breeze in the air